Conference USA: Football

-The highest-ranked champion from the so-called "Group of Five" conferences (The American, C-USA, MAC, Mountain West, and Sun Belt) is guaranteed a berth in one of the non-semifinal bowls of the College Football Playoff if the group's top team is not in the playoff.
+Through the 2023 season, the highest-ranked champion from the so-called "Group of Five" conferences (The American, CUSA, MAC, Mountain West, and Sun Belt) was guaranteed a berth in one of the non-semifinal bowls of the College Football Playoff if the group's top team was not in the playoff.
+Starting in 2024, at least one Group of Five conference champion will receive a berth in the expanded 12-team CFP.

-For the 2014–19 seasons, Conference USA is guaranteed at least five of the following bowl games.
+For the 2014–19 seasons, Conference USA was guaranteed at least five of the following bowl games.
+Stadiums and names reflect those in use during that period.